mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

-Hello I would like to implement .... in my esp32-s3 micro controller.
+Hello I would like to implement OTA in my esp32-s3 micro controller.

+Please assume the code base already has wifi connectivity.

 All of my code uses the following pattern.
 Can you provide example following same pattern as below?
 #pragma once